Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * leaving empty: use only Dn, P, A and other parameters

 parameters for the AC, BC types:
-* table-table for AC or BC being located at the table
+* table-table for AC or BC being located at the table.
+In table-table mode, C is assemled on top of A/B. If not, Dn must be changed individually afterwards.
 * head-table for A or B being located at the head and C at the table

-In table-table mode, C is assemled on top of A/B. If not, Dn must be changed individually afterwards.

 parameters for CoreXZAC and CoreXZBC: (as shown above)
 * Zf for the ratio parameter like described in M669 K2 kinematics